agrisfao/recommender/README.md

 ## Recommender System for the SemaGrow Stack federation

-The Recommender System is a piece of software - entirely based on JAVA - that computes meaningful combinations between the some datasets federated by [SemaGrow](http://www.semagrow.eu/), and generates a new triplestore: the “Recommender Database”.
+The Recommender System is a piece of software - entirely based on JAVA - that computes meaningful combinations between some datasets federated by [SemaGrow](http://www.semagrow.eu/), and generates a new triplestore: the “Recommender Database”.
 The Recommender System was funded by [SemaGrow](http://www.semagrow.eu/) FP7 EU Project.

 It computes meaningful combinations between two or more datasets federated by SemaGrow: